Tasty Recipes for the Home Cook

 • Vanilla extract—for delicious flavor.

 • Heavy cream—for topping the cake.
-It’s a great way hide imperfections.
+It’s a great way to hide imperfections.

 • Confectioners’ sugar—to sweeten the whipped cream.